HonzaMD/HonzaMD.github.io/en/k1controls.md

 ---
 # Game Controls

-* movement: key arrows
+* character movement: arrow keys
   * You can move in four basic directions only – you cannot move diagonally.
   * You may hold more arrow keys at once, in which case you will move in one of the directions available at the moment, the last pressed key is preferred.
-This is very useful in the labyrinths.
+This is a priceless quality in various mazes.
-* drop a bomb: Z
+* using a bomb: Z
-* put down a mine: X
+* using a mine: X
 * use an apple:
   * C - Slime Guy briefly disappears
   * C + direction arrow - Armadillo shots soil projectile
   * C + direction arrow - Dragon shots explosive projectile
 * pick up a traffic sign: A
-* put down a direction sign: 1 + direction arrow (you may also change the direction of a lying sign)
+* placing (and/or turning) a directional sign: 1+directional key
-* put down a no fare sign: 2
+* placing do not enter: 2
-* put down a 60 km/h speed limit sign: 3
+* placing sixty: 3
-* put down an end of the 60 km/h speed limit sign: 4
+* placing end of sixty: 4
-* go back to the game menu: ESC
+* back to the main menu: Esc

-You can pick up some items and collect them in your inventory.
-You may collect up to 12 items of each type.
-Most of these items are picked up automatically as you step on the cell they are located.
-You cannot decide whether to pick up such item or not.
-The traffic signs are exception, you can choose to pick a sign by pressing ‘A’ key.
-Once picked up, the items cannot be discarded, but you can use some of them (as described above).
+A player character can collect certain items.
+A maximum of 12 pieces of each item is allowed.
+Most items get picked up automatically, as soon as the character enters the cell.
+With these items it is not possible to decide whether you want them or not.
+An exception are signs, they are collected using a special key 'A'.

-Some items are used automatically – for instance, the key is used after you have tried to step on the cell blocked by the lock.
-Here we would like to warn of one captious feature: If you have a key and you are forced to move towards the lock (usually on the ice), you will unlock it when either you want or not.
+The collected items cannot be disposed of without a reason.
+Some items can be used with a special key (see above).
+Other items are used automatically - e.g. key is used always, when a player wants to enter a cell which a lock.
+Here I want to point out one sneaky thing - if a player has a key and some force makes him enter (e.g. sliding on ice) a cell with the lock - then the lock will always unlock, whether the player wishes it or not.